-We have audited the accompanying consolidated balance sheets of J & J Snack Foods Corp. and Subsidiaries as of September 29, 2007 and September 30, 2006, and the related consolidated statements of earnings, stockholders' equity, and cash flows for each of the fiscal years in the three-year period ended September 29, 2007 (52 weeks, 53 weeks, and 52 weeks, respectively).
-We have also audited J & J Snack Foods Corp. and Subsidiaries internal control over financial reporting as of September 29, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-J & J Snack Foods Corp. and Subsidiaries' management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting which is included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on J & J Snack Foods Corp. and Subsidiaries internal control over financial reporting based on our audits
+We have audited the accompanying consolidated balance sheets of J&J Snack Foods Corp. and Subsidiaries as of September 27, 2008 and September 29, 2007, and the related consolidated statements of earnings, changes in stockholders' equity, and cash flows for each of the fiscal years in the three-year period ended September 27, 2008 (52 weeks, 52 weeks, and 53 weeks, respectively).
+Our audits of the basic financial statements included the financial statement schedule, Valuation and Qualifying Accounts, listed in the index to the consolidated financial statements.
+We have also audited J&J Snack Foods Corp and Subsidiaries' internal control over financial reporting as of September 27, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+J&J Snack Foods Corp. and Subsidiaries' management is responsible for these financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting which is included in the accompanying Management's Report on Internal Control over Financial Reporting.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule and an opinion on J&J Snack Foods Corp. and Subsidiaries' internal control over financial reporting based on our audits.